-SWITZERLAND DATA PROTECTION & CYBER SECURITY
+SWITZERLAND DATA PROTECTION & CYBER SECURITY LAW

-1. Please provide an overview of the legal and regulatory framework governing privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the relevant laws)?
+1. Please provide an overview of the legal and regulatory framework governing data protection and privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the relevant laws).
+Are there any expected changes in the data protection and privacy law landscape in 2022-2023 (e.g., new laws or regulations coming into effect, enforcement of any new laws or regulations, expected regulations or amendments)?

 The following answers are based on the current legal and regulatory framework.
 It should be noted, however, that the Federal Act on Data Protection of 19 June 1992 (DPA) and the Ordinance to the Federal Act on Data Protection of 14 June 1993 (ODPA), which are the most important laws in the field of data protection in Switzerland, are currently being revised.
 The referendum deadline against the revised DPA expired unused at the beginning of 2021.
-It is expected to come into force in the second half of 2022 or the beginnnig of 2023.
+It is expected to come into force in September 2023.
 The main purpose of the revision is to align the DPA's standard of protection with the standard of protection offered by the EU General Data Protection Regulation (GDPR).
 This said, however, the provisions of the GDPR will not simply be copied.
 There will remain differences.

 In Switzerland, data protection is regulated on the federal and cantonal level.
 On a federal level, the Swiss Constitution of 18 April 1999 (SC) protects the right to privacy, in particular the right to be protected against the misuse of personal data (Article 13 SC).
 The DPA and the ODPA regulate the processing of personal data by natural and legal private persons and federal bodies.
 In addition, every Swiss canton has its own data protection statutes with respect to data processing by cantonal bodies (including the communes).
 There are various laws containing additional, sectorspecific regulations on privacy.
 For instance, in the fields of labor law, healthcare insurance, human research, banking and finance, telecommunication or related to unfair competition.